 Before the blunder, I didn’t know how easy it was to start a message over.
-I began to look for other voicemail tricks I might be missing out on, and scrolling through various service providers’ support sites yielded a lot of useful information.
-Here are just a few time and stress-saving tips to make messages easier:
+I began to look for other voicemail tricks I might be missing out on.
+Scrolling through various service providers’ support sites yielded a lot of useful information.
+Here are a few stress-saving tips to make voicemail messages easier:

-- If you get tongue-tied midway through leaving a message and want to start anew, (*) once again comes to the rescue.
+If you get tongue-tied midway through leaving a message (like I was) and want to start over, (*) once again comes to the rescue.
 For most providers, pressing (*) opens a menu that will give the option to rerecord.

 If you’re listening to a message and having trouble catching all the details, there’s a way to roll it back or slow it down.
 For many providers, pressing (1) and (1) again rewinds to the start, and (4) plays the message slower.